Noahbet/business-scheduler/README.md

 ## 3. Glossary

-Define key domain terms.
-This won't map one-to-one with model classes, but it may be close.
+### Customer
+The current customer logged into the site.
+Can make apppointments with business for a business' service.

-### Example
+### Owner
+The current owner for a business that is logged in.
+Can check who is scheduled with the business they are associated with and can cancel customer appointments as well.
+(May add employee)

-> ### Running Club
+### Business
-> An organization based on a shared love of running.
-Clubs have members.
-They host runs.
-Some are informal with infrequent runs.
-Others are large, have budgets, and charge membership fees.
+The business which should be associated with a category and services.
+Customers can schedule appointments with them for a service they offer.
-> ### Runner
+### Services
-> Anyone who signs up for a run.
-Runners can be members of a club, but don't have to be.
-All members are runners but not all runners are members.
+The servies offered by a specific business.
+Should be associated with a business, time length for the service, downtime for after the service, and price.
+(May add person who service is scheduled with)
-> ### Member
+### Appointments
-> A runner who is formally affiliated with a running club.
-A runner can be a member of more than one club.
+Displays who the appointment is with, who scheduled the appoinment, what time/date is is, and the service it is for.
-> ### Club Admin
+### Rating
-> A running club member with an administrator role.
-They have more privileges in the Group Run application.
-All admins are members, but not all members are admins.
+The average rating by customers for a specific business.
-> ### Run
+### Notification
-> A running event with a specific time, date, and location.
-A run may also include a route (stretch goal).
+Notify customer or owner if an appointment was canceled.
+(Maybe add reason.)

 ## 4. High Level Requirement

-Briefly describe what each user role/authority can do.
-(These are user stories.)

-### Example

-> - Create a run (MEMBER, ADMIN).
+- Create an appintment (CUSTOMER, OWNER).
-> - Edit a future run (MEMBER, ADMIN).
-> - Cancel a future run (ADMIN).
+- Cancel an appointment (CUSTOMER, OWNER).
-> - Approve a run (ADMIN).
+- See all scheduled appointments by self (CUSTOMER, OWNER).
+- Search available businesses (anyone).
+- Search by category (anyone).
-> - Browse runs (anyone).
+- See next available appointments (anyone).
-> - Sign up for a run (authenticated).
+- See all scheduled appointments for self (OWNER).
+- Cancel customer appointment (OWNER).
+- Set working hours for specific days (OWNER).
+- Edit working hours for specific days (OWNER).
+- Set services offered by business (OWNER).
+- Edit services offered by business (OWNER).
-> - Apply for membership (authenticated).
+- Upload picture for business dashboard (OWNER).
-> - Approve a membership (ADMIN).
+- (Maybe add) Confirm appointment (OWNER).

 ## 5. User Stories/Scenarios

-Elaborate use stories.

-### Example

-> ### Create a Run
->
-> Create a run that runners can join.
->
-> Suggested data:
-> - brief description (e.g. "Saturday run along the river road.")
-> - date and time (must be in the future)
-> - a location (choose a level of difficulty from a single address field to a separately-tracked data entity)
-> - running club identifier (runs are always attached to a club.
-If a runner belongs to more than one club, they may need to choose)
-> - max participants (`null` for unlimited?)
-> - a route (data from a map integration, if appropriate)
->
-> **Precondition**: User must be logged in with the MEMBER or ADMIN role.
->
-> **Post-condition**: If the user is a MEMBER, the run is not automatically posted.
-It must be approved by an ADMIN.
-If the user is an ADMIN, they can choose to post it immediately or keep it in a pending status.
->
-> ### Edit a Run
->
-> Can only edit a run in the future.
->
-> **Precondition**: User must be logged in with the MEMBER or ADMIN role.
-Run datetime must be in the future.
->
-> **Post-condition**: If the user is a MEMBER, the run is set to a pending status even if it was initially posted.
-If the user is an ADMIN, they can choose to post it immediately or keep it in a pending status.
->
-> ### Cancel a Run
->
-> Can only cancel a run in the future.
->
-> **Precondition**: User must be logged in with the ADMIN role.
-Run datetime must be in the future.
->
-> **Post-condition**: Data is not deleted.
-The run is set to a canceled status and is no longer visible in the public UI.
-It *is* visible to the admin.
->
-> ### Approve a Run
->
-> Through an administrative UI, the ADMIN user finds pending runs for their club.
-They can choose to: post directly, edit and post, or cancel.
->
-> **Precondition**: User must be logged in with the ADMIN role.
->
-> **Post-condition**: None
->
-> ### Browse Runs
->
-> Decide how to display runs to anyone who uses the application.
->
-> - Text-based: Users filter by date and location.
-Display results as HTML with action UI to sign up.
-> - Calendar-based: Users page through a calendar UI.
-Limit by location or manage the UI so there's not 200 runs on a single day.
-> - Map-based: Users navigate to different locations to see future runs as pins on the map.
->
-> **Precondition**: None
->
-> **Post-condition**: None
->
-> ### Sign Up for a Run
->
-> Once a runner finds a run they're interested in, they can sign up.
->
-> **Precondition**: User must be logged in.
-The run must not be over-capacity.
-The runner cannot already be registered for the run.
->
-> **Post-condition**: Runner is registered for the run.
->
-> ### Apply for Membership (Optional)
->
-> If a runner enjoys a club's runs, they may wish to join the club.
-Give them an easy way to apply for membership.
->
-> **Precondition**: User must be logged in.
-The user cannot already be a member of the club.
->
-> **Post-condition**: Membership is in a pending status waiting for ADMIN approval.
->
-> ### Approve a Membership (Optional)
->
-> Through an administrative UI, the ADMIN user finds pending memberships for their club.
-They can choose to accept or reject the membership application.
->
-> **Precondition**: User must be logged in with the ADMIN role.
->
-> **Post-condition**: Data is not deleted.
-The membership is set to a rejected status.
-This prevents the runner from applying again and again.
+### Create an Appointment

+Create an appointment for a business.

+Suggested data:
+- date and time of appointment be selected
+- business appointment is with
+- service which appointment is with

+**Precondition**: User must be logged in with the CUSTOMER or OWNER role.

+**Post-condition**: Appointment may have to have appointment confirmed by business owner if added.

+### Cancel an Appointment (Customer)

+Can cancel an appointment in the future.

+**Precondition**: User must be logged in with the CUSTOMER or OWNER role.
+Appointment datetime must be in the future.

+**Post-condition**: Should notify owner that appointment was canceled.

+### Cancel an Appointment (Owner)

+Can cancel an appointment in the future.

+**Precondition**: User must be logged in with the OWNER role.
+Appointment datetime must be in the future.

+**Post-condition**: Should notify customer that appointment was canceled.

+### Browse Businesses

+Search through available business and should display business cards.

+- Search query

+**Precondition**: None

+**Post-condition**: None

+### See Next Available Appointments

+Should be display when a service for a business is clicked.

+**Precondition**: None

+**Post-condition**: None

+### Upload a Backdrop

+Owner uploads a picture for business dashboard.

+Suggested data:
+- a picture file

+**Precondition**: User must be logged in with the OWNER role.

+**Post-condition**: None